The tsibble package extends the tidyverse to temporal-context data. Built on top of the tibble, a tsibble (or

 Region | State keeps the hierarchical structure.
 The tsibble

 summarise() never collapses the rows over the time index, which is slightly different from the dplyr

 #> # A tsibble: 5,852 x 4 [1QUARTER] #> # Key: Region | State #> # Groups: Region #> Region State Quarter Geo_Trips #> <chr> <chr> <qtr> <dbl> #> 1 Adelaide South Australia 1998 Q1 659. #> 2 Adelaide South Australia 1998 Q2 450. #> 3 Adelaide South Australia 1998 Q3 593. #> 4 Adelaide South Australia 1998 Q4 524. #> 5 Adelaide South Australia 1999 Q1 548. #> # ... with 5,847 more rows

 This syntactical approach appears more advantageous for the structural variables when coming to hierarchical and grouped time series forecast.

-It has been seen that the tsibble handles regularly-spaced temporal data well, from seconds to years.
-The option
+It has been seen that the tsibble handles regularly-spaced temporal data well, from seconds to years based on its time representation (see

 regular, by default, is set to